More than 60 dead in collapse of Indian bridge built under British rule

-More than 60 people have died in the collapse of a 140-year-old cable bridge in India which was installed under British rule.
+At least 133 people have died in the collapse of a 140-year-old cable bridge in India that was installed under British rule.

 Tourists and locals plunged into the Machchu river as the bridge collapsed at Morbi, in Gujarat province.
 Around 300 people were believed to be on the bridge at the time of the disaster – as part of ritual celebrations of Hindu festival Chhath puja – as the company tasked with maintaining the structure claimed that visitors had been trying to make the bridge sway when it collapsed.